nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * You can remove all the applicant’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 phone/91234567 email/bob@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `bob@example.com` respectively.
+*  `edit 1 p/91234567 e/bob@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `bob@example.com` respectively.
-*  `edit 2 name/Betty` Edits the name of the 2nd person to be `Betty`.
+*  `edit 2 n/Betty` Edits the name of the 2nd person to be `Betty`.

 ### Locating person's fields by field: `find`

-Finds persons whose names contain any of the given keywords.
+Finds persons whose has a field containing any of the given keywords among all specifed fields.

 Format: `find specifier/KEYWORD [more_specifier/MORE_KEYWORDS]`